waocats/crabgo/src/doc/man/includes/options-target-triple.md

 This may also be specified with the `build.target` [config value](../reference/config.html).

-Note that specifying this flag makes Cargo run in a different mode where the target artifacts are placed in a separate directory.
+Note that specifying this flag makes Crabgo run in a different mode where the target artifacts are placed in a separate directory.
 See the [build cache](../guide/build-cache.html) documentation for more details.
 {{/option}}